 You have a house full of energy with nowhere to go….and no, it’s not going to go out the windows because natural energy wants to move vertically, upwards, towards the sky.

-Now cool air, on the other hand, likes to move laterally, sideways…cool air is heavier through density and it takes more coercion to get it to move in any direction and in your case through the window into the bedroom.
+Cool air, on the other hand, likes to move laterally, sideways…cool air is heavier through density and it takes more coercion to get it to move in any direction and in your case through the window into the bedroom.

 Displacement!….you need a means of natural displacement….for air to come in air has to go out first.